 Lead- regardless of title, through positive influence.

-Provide outstanding customer service and serve as a positive representative of the department and the student services division with the goal of improving student learning and success.
+You are able and willing to provide outstanding customer service and serve as a positive representative of the department and the student services division with the goal of improving student equity.

 The statements contained herein reflect general details as necessary to describe the essential job duties/responsibilities and performance expectations of the job, which should not be considered an all-inclusive listing of work requirements.
 Individuals may perform other duties as assigned.

 Position involves working in an office setting.
 Occasional (10-33%) standing, pushing, pulling and grasping.
 Frequent (34-66%) reaching and viewing a computer and other types of close visual work.
 Constant (67-100%) sitting, walking, repetitive motion, talking and hearing.